3 tips that prevent fires

 Electrical appliances:

-• Do not use damaged battery-powered devices.
+• Do not use damaged battery-powered appliances.

 Christmas tree: